 From Carob Tree Cultivation to Locust Bean Gum Manufacture

 In this article, Nexira invites you to discover the Carob cultivation.
-This passionate culture, which is predominately Mediterranean in origin provides us with precious locust beans.
+This passionate culture, which is predominantly Mediterranean in origin provides us with precious locust beans.
 Nexira extracts the best from this natural treasure to manufacture premium locust bean gum in its Swiss plant.

 The Carob Tree: A Multifaceted Culture